sabinapakuwal/c-project/README.md

 ![op24](output/op24.png)

    ## Conclusion:
                So, this is the work that I have done and I am thankful to the subject teacher for this opportunity to write all these programs to enhance my knowledge and it will really help me in my upcomming exams.
-I have done this project with the help notecopy, book and subject teacher.
+I have done this project with the helnotecopy, book and subject teacher.